-For us, it’s a good alternative to our favorite website for accommodations, Couchsurfing.
+For me, it’s a good alternative to my favorite website for accommodations, Couchsurfing.
 It’s a little similar and you often get in touch with locals.
-The fact that you pay makes the experience different to Couchsurfing since you can “expect” certain things whereas surfers are usually happy with anything.
+The fact that you pay makes the experience different from Couchsurfing since you can “expect” certain things whereas surfers are usually happy with anything.
 Of course, in both cases the most important part is communication.
 If something is unclear on the profile, you should contact the host and ask.

-We’ve already stayed in many great Airbnb apartments (like the one in Recife in the picture above).
-All of our hosts were very hospitable and the descriptions of the places always matched what we found.
-So, we can highly recommend trying it – as a host and/or guest!
+I’ve already stayed in many great Airbnb apartments (like the one in Recife in the picture above).
+All of my hosts were very hospitable and the descriptions of the places always matched what I found.
+So, I can highly recommend trying it – as a host and/or guest!

 Sign up for the Peace Love Travel newsletter for more travel stories and tips: